 Once you have your Private Wallet downloaded and have chosen the place you’ll buy your bitcoins from, make sure you start small and practice!
 There’s no “minimum investment amounts” with Bitcoin.
 You can literally buy $1 if you want to so you don’t need to invest thousands just to learn.

-As stated, it’s quite different to what you might be used to with traditional financial systems (in a good way!) so practicing and making any mistakes with small amounts helps to reduce risks and increase Understanding.
+As stated, it’s quite different to what you might be used to with traditional financial systems (in a good way!) so practicing and making any mistakes with small amounts helps to reduce risks and increase your understanding of it all.

 Don’t Touch Shitcoins